jarun/buku/README.md

 <a href="https://asciinema.org/a/b7ymahqwgt92jev32q4cmcm8h"><img src="https://asciinema.org/a/b7ymahqwgt92jev32q4cmcm8h.png" alt="Asciicast" width="600"/></a>
 </p>

 `buku` is a powerful cmdline bookmark management utility written in Python3 and SQLite3.
-When I started writing it, I couldn't find a flexible cmdline solution with a portable database.
+When I started writing it, I couldn't find a flexible cmdline solution with a private, portable and merge-able database.
 Hence, `Buku` (after my son's nickname).

 `buku` can handle piped input, which lets you combine it with `xsel` (on Linux) and add bookmarks from anywhere without touching the terminal.